mattclarkdotnet/cf-flask-skeleton/README.md

 ### Monitor your build

 Either use the travis website or the `travis monitor` command to check the progress of your build.
 Once it's done you will have a new app deployed in the staging space of your cloud foundry account.
+You can get the URL of the newly deployed app with `travis logs .2 | grep urls`

 ## The gory details